WiiConnect24: Problems

 The initial firmware update caused some parts of the console to be inaccessible to a small portion of people who purchased the Wii at launch.
 Those Wii consoles received constant error codes.
 For those users it was necessary to contact Nintendo's customer service to replace or repair the console.

-In some countries, trying to connect to WiiConnect24 displays a screen stating that the service "is currently not being offered".
-This can be circumvented by selecting a different country as a location.
-It is currently unknown what the actual availability map of the service is.
+In some countries, trying to connect to WiiConnect24 displayed a screen stating that the service "is currently not being offered".
+This could be circumvented by selecting a different country as a location.
+It is currently unknown what the actual availability map of the service was.

 The PAL versions of the Wii connected with RGB SCART cables continue to send a SCART switching signal when the Wii is in WiiConnect24 standby mode.
 This occurs with both official Nintendo RGB SCART cables, and any third party RGB SCART cables that carry the SCART switching signal.
 This problem can be alleviated by disabling standby mode, but leaving WiiConnect24 running.

 When the disc slot light glows, it can cause the Wii to get hot in standby mode.
-This is because the fan is turned off while the console is also in standby mode.
+This is because the fan is turned off while the console is in standby mode.

 Closure

-By June 27, 2013, Nintendo had discontinued almost all WiiConnect24 services.
+On June 28, 2013, Nintendo discontinued all WiiConnect24 services.
 The Wii Shop Channel closed on January 30, 2019, and remaining video-on-demand services on Wii also ended on that date.